Query Checker Beta

 The Query checker feature allows Nobl9 users to validate whether their newly created SLOs will work correctly.
-If an SLO passes validation, it will instantaneously start collecting SLI data.
-If it doesn't, the Query checker notifies you with an error modal, allowing you to fix issues with connection or query, and get your SLOs going.
+If an SLO passes validation, it will start collecting SLI data immediately.
+Otherwise, the Query checker notifies about an error, so you can fix issues with connection or query, and get your SLOs going.

 Prerequisites

-The Query checker feature is currently in beta and works only via the beta release channel for the Direct connection method with the following data sources:
+The Query checker feature works only for the Direct connection method with the following data sources:

 Nobl9 tests the connection by calling the data source's API and verifying the connection status, usually through the HTTP response codes received from the data sources.